 Model Answer 1:

-As a UK citizen, I find it really awkward to say that this great country doesn’t really have a unique “national day”, like any other sovereign countries in the world, in order to mark its “nationhood”.
+As a UK citizen, I find it really awkward to say that this great country doesn’t really have a unique “national day”, like any other sovereign country in the world, in order to mark its “nationhood”.
 Rather, it has a number of days of celebration for its “constituent countries”, such as St George's Day for England, St Andrew's Day for Scotland, St David's Day for Wales and St Patrick's Day for Northern Ireland.
 But, since I live in England, I will go ahead and describe St. George’s day as my national day.

-Saint George’s Day is celebrated on 23rd of April in order to mark the death of a famous patron saint of England called “Saint George”.
+Saint George’s Day is celebrated on the 23rd of April in order to mark the death of a famous patron saint of England called “Saint George”.
 23rd of April, also known as “the feast of St. George”, is celebrated by many Christian churches across several countries and their cities of which Saint George is a patron saint.

-Historically speaking, this particular tradition started by King Edward lll in the 14th century, even though, the incident took place many centuries ago in 303 AD, when Saint George was executed by decapitation because of refusing to recant his Christian faith.
+Historically speaking, this particular tradition started by King Edward III in the 14th century, even though, the incident took place many centuries ago, in 303 AD, when Saint George was executed by decapitation because of refusing to recant his Christian faith.
 By the way, Saint George was a soldier of Cappadocian Greek origins and a member of the Praetorian Guard for Roman emperor Diocletian.
-Anyway, Legends about this great saint started circulating in the 6th century, which eventually made him one of the most venerated saints and megalo-martyrs in Christianity.
+Legends about this great saint started circulating in the 6th century, which eventually made him one of the most venerated saints and megalo-martyrs in Christianity.
 He has also been especially venerated as a military saint since the Crusades.